Ohio (Crosby, Stills, Nash & Young song)

 "Ohio" is a song written by Neil Young in reaction to the Kent State shootings of May 4, 1970, and performed by Crosby, Stills, Nash & Young.
 It was released as a single, backed with Stephen Stills's "Find the Cost of Freedom", peaking at number 14 on the US Billboard Hot 100 and number 16 in Canada.

 Although live versions of "Ohio" and "Find the Cost of Freedom" were included on the group's 1971 double album 4 Way Street, the studio versions of both songs did not appear on an LP until the group's compilation So Far was released in 1974.
 The song also appeared on the Neil Young compilation album Decade, released in 1977; his compilation album Greatest Hits, released in 2004; and on his album Live at Massey Hall, recorded in 1971 but unreleased until 2007.

 In 2025, the publication Rolling Stone ranked the song at number 9 on its list of "The 100 Best Protest Songs of All Time."

 Recording

 Young wrote the lyrics to "Ohio" after seeing the photos of the incident in Life Magazine.
+The quartet rehearsed the song with their new rhythm section of Calvin Samuels and Johnny Barbata.

+The track was recorded by Bill Halverson on May 21, 1970, at Record Plant Studio 3 in Hollywood, California, according to the liner notes in Greatest Hits.
+The band recorded it live in just a few takes.
+In the fadeout, David Crosby's voice—with a tone evocative of keening—can be heard with the words "Four!", "How many more?" and "Why?".
+"David Crosby cried when we finished this take," Young said in his liner notes for the Decade retrospective, adding that the Kent State incident was "probably the biggest lesson ever learned at an American place of learning".

-On the evening that the group entered Record Plant Studios in Los Angeles, the song had already been rehearsed, and the quartet—with their new rhythm section of Calvin Samuels and Johnny Barbata—recorded it live in just a few takes.
-During the same session, they recorded the single's equally direct B-side, Stephen Stills's ode to the war's dead, "Find the Cost of Freedom".
+During the same session, they recorded the single's equally direct B-side: Stephen Stills's ode to the war's dead, "Find the Cost of Freedom".

-The record was mastered with the participation of the four principals, rush-released by Atlantic and heard on the radio with only a few weeks' delay (even though the group's hit song "Teach Your Children" was already on the charts at the time).
-In his liner notes for the Decade retrospective, Young termed the Kent State incident as "probably the biggest lesson ever learned at an American place of learning" and reported that "David Crosby cried when we finished this take."
-In the fadeout, Crosby's voice—with a tone evocative of keening—can be heard with the words "Four!", "How many more?" and "Why?".
+The record was mastered with the participation of the four principals, rush-released by Atlantic and heard on the radio with only a few weeks' delay—even though the group's hit song "Teach Your Children" was already on the charts at the time.

-According to the liner notes in Greatest Hits, the track was recorded by Bill Halverson on May 21, 1970, at Record Plant Studio 3 in Hollywood.